imldresden/evonne/Documentation/README.md

 The tool also comes with some precomputed examples that can be accessed from the *Play Around* section in the main menu.

-One an ontology is loaded, a new menu will appear.
+Once an ontology is loaded, a new menu will appear.
 There, the following input can be specified:

 * A *concept inclusion* that needs to be proven,
 * the *method* that should be used to generate the proof, and